MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.32 Non-SSO

-The user will be required to log into the application with a single ID and password which will only give them access to the calendar application, no other domains.See 2.5.4 for an image reference of this feature.
+The user will be required to log into the application with a single ID and password which will only give them access to the calendar application, no other domains.
+See 2.5.4 for an image reference of this feature.

 #### 3.2.32.1 Non-SSO Log In